Free website builders feel like the easiest decision a founder can make.

 - How important will this website be in 6-12 months?

-- Will clarity and SEO matter?
+- Will clarity and SEO matter to how we grow?

-- Will it support trust-building conversations?
+- Will it support trust-building conversations with investors or partners?

 If the website needs to grow with the business, free alone isn't enough.
+A quick comparison of the best no-code website builders shows what stronger options actually offer.

 Free website builders are not bad for startups, but they are designed for quick starts, not long-term growth.
 Founders often face hidden costs later in control, clarity, SEO, and flexibility when the website becomes important.